IvanildoQueiroz/calculadora-IMC/README.md

 ## Information 🙋‍♂️

-The project was completed in 1 hour.
+The project was completed.
 I used the IDE "Visual Studio Code" to write the code and use the terminal.
 The project has only one HTML, CSS and JS file.

 ## Technologies ⚙️